 We paid an entrance fee at the Meridian Gate of 30 RMB each and went inside the gates.
 There I did my Travel dance video using my late iPod Touch where the remaining photos of the Forbidden City trip was in.
 Oh my I miss my iPod :( So we went on and on and visited two more gate until we decided to get back to the front and go back home for dinner.

 The place is so beautiful and that time of the day where the sun is starting to set.
 The shadows were full and the faint gleam of the sun makes the beautiful reds, beiges and browns glow like it was the Ancient times.
 I feel like I am on the actual set of Chinese Movies set on olden times during the days of the Dynasties.

 Daddy very cold on a bridge leading to another gate inside the Forbidden City

 Coming to Beijing was really a dream!
 Well, everything about the places I travel is always a dream but there at Beijing, it was extra special.
 Seeing the country where my Ancestors once were at living and fighting for their lives to survive is just awesome to think.
 While I was there, the magic was so alive that even I was just a quarter Chinese, I feel so connected to that place even if I don't speak the language nor I look like them much.
 It was a connection that only me and Beijing can ever explain, something that I will treasure for a lifetime!

 Some people say, those who have been there, that Beijing people are not that friendly or even at times, rude.
-But for me, I did not have my share of those Beijing people because each and every Beijing local I talked to, bought to was nice and warm.
-Though they are not as friendly as the Filipinos, their heart are pure.
+But for me, I did not have my share of those Beijing people because each and every Beijing local I talked to, bought to, were nice and warm.
+They may not be as friendly as the Filipinos, as refined as the Japanese, or as warm as the Thais, a lot of them were nice.
 They may not smile at you usually or even look at you, it was the product of their daily battles in life which made them stronger and wiser as they are today!